-- 22. Having regard for the current risk profile of the Council the following have been identified as priority areas for Internal Audit work for 2018/19.
-These may not be audits in themselves, but cross cutting themes that will be fundamental to the scope of Internal Audit work undertaken. - Change Management Internal Audit assurances will aim to complement management's and those from other assurance providers. - Information Governance and Management The General Data Protection Regulations (GDPR) come into force on 25 May 2018.
-Internal Audit will work with the Council's Data Protection Officer helping to ensure and maintain compliance. - Risk Management Internal Audit has a key role in promoting effective risk management and will continue to work with Risk Management Group and the Insurance and Risk Manager to help embed a robust risk management framework across the Council.
-Within individual audits Internal Audit will seek compliance with good risk management practices and the adequacy of controls put in place by management to mitigate risks in their service areas. - Fraud Internal Audit will support the Council's anti-fraud and corruption strategy and consider the potential for fraud within work. - Value for Money (VfM) a focus on VfM will be reflected in Internal Audit's work mainly as a cross cutting theme within operational audits.
-These will incorporate how the council makes the best use of resources and assets, the balance of cost and performance and meeting the needs of our residents; and providing challenge on whether services could be done differently. - Audit and Governance Committee Support Internal Audit will work with the Audit and Governance Committee in developing its role in relation to best practise and to contribute to effective corporate governance of the Council. - 23.
-At the operational level the key priorities of Internal Audit work in 2018/19 include: - Transformation to ensure any new processes and ways of working are working in the best interest of the Council, ensuring internal controls, governance and risk management arrangements remain robust as the IT, People and Accommodation strategies unfold. - Analytical review During 2018/19 Internal Audit will develop its use of the data interrogation software, IDEA, and use this to undertake a range of short, focussed pieces of work on data sets, for example payroll, inventories and spend analysis.
+- 23. Having regard for the current risk profile of the Council the following have been identified as priority areas for Internal Audit work for 2020/21.
+These may not be audits in themselves, but cross cutting themes that will be fundamental to the scope of Internal Audit work undertaken: - Change Management As the Council continues with its transformation programme Internal Audit assurances will aim to complement management's and those from other assurance providers. - Information Governance and Management Internal Audit continues to work with the Council's Data Protection Officer, helping to ensure and maintain compliance across the Council - Risk Management Internal Audit has a key role in promoting effective risk management and will continue to work with the Risk Management to help develop and embed a robust risk management framework across the Council.
+Within individual audits Internal Audit will seek compliance with good risk management practices and the adequacy of controls put in place by management to mitigate risks in their service areas. - Fraud Internal Audit will support the Council's anti-fraud and corruption strategy and consider the potential for fraud within work, working in tandem with the Corporate Fraud Team. - Value for Money (VfM) a focus on VfM will be reflected in Internal Audit's work mainly as a cross cutting theme within operational audits, benchmarking where appropriate with Harlow and Broxbourne.
+Audits will consider how the Council makes the best use of resources and assets, the balance of cost and performance and meeting the needs of our residents; and providing challenge on whether services could be provided in a different way.

-• Key Financial Systems - the effectiveness of controls and management of risks with the core financial systems remains a part of the Internal Audit work.
-As systems and processes remain stable audits are now scheduled on a four year, rather than three year cyclical basis.
+- Audit and Governance Committee Support Internal Audit will work with the Audit and Governance Committee in developing its role in relation to best practise and to contribute to effective corporate governance of the Council. - 24.
+At the operational level the key priorities of Internal Audit work in 2020/21 include: - Qualis Internal Audit will gain assurances that the governance structure for the Group and individual companies are in the best interest of the Council.
+Post 2021/20 Internal Audit will actively seek assurances on the adequacy of control, governance and the management of risks regarding individual Qualis companies from the Council's perspective. - Key Financial Systems the effectiveness of controls and management of risks with the core financial systems remains a key part of the Internal Audit work.
+Audits are scheduled on a cyclical basis so not all key financial systems will be undertaken each year. - Project/Contract Management processes a number of audits will help assess the Council's approach to project and contract management